FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 - Asia: Approved for use in Japan and China, with specific concentration limits varying by country.

-Explicit approvals are well-documented, but formulators should verify country-specific guidelines due to potential variability.
+Explicit approvals and harmonized assumptions are common, though formulators should verify specific country requirements due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications